tursilion/FlipTerm/readme.md

 ![Screenshot](https://github.com/tursilion/flipterm/raw/master/dist/flipterm.jpg)

 I wrote this when GMUD stopped working on my Windows 2000 machine, and used it and updated it for over a decade.
 FlipTerm has many features and extensions over the original GMud, as requested by a great crew of beta testers, but the main goal is it's stable.
+FlipTerm now supports SSL.

 Download the latest release installer here: [https://github.com/tursilion/flipterm/raw/master/dist/InstallFlipTerm.exe](https://github.com/tursilion/flipterm/raw/master/dist/InstallFlipTerm.exe)